savoy9/savoy9.github.io/_posts/2019-2-17-Dax-Aggregations.md

 For now, at least, we’ve got a whole mess of Dax.
 Remind me, why this is a good idea?

-Should???
+Should
 --

-So, sould this be considered an acceptable solution.
+Should this be considered an acceptable solution?
 The main downside is complexity.
 You have to set up a measure with dozens of lines for every fact in your Agg table.
 Also, while I haven't tested this explicitly, my understanding is the If(IsFiltered()) pattern is Formula Engine territory, so you aren't going to want to nest your Dax Agg function inside an iterator.
 If you have any measures using sumx or the like, you'll want to setup separate Dax Aggregation measures for them too.

 Measuring performance is complicated.
 There are a lot variables that can change your results and I've ignored most of them, so your mileage may vary considerably.